-A year later in Scottsdale at B-J 2006, Richard spoke to the auction audience about two more rare vehicles by GM Styling — and people were very receptive to rediscovering HJE's potent provenance behind the '54 Bonneville Special concept car which went on to sell for $2.8 million dollars.
-Just moments afterwards, when the Futurliner went up for grabs, Richard again delivered more lore on this iconic American Original designed by HJE.
+A year later in Scottsdale at B-J 2006, Richard spoke to the auction audience about two more rare vehicles by GM Styling — and people were very receptive to rediscover the potent provenance behind the '54 Bonneville Special concept car which went on to sell for $2.8 million dollars.
+Then, moments later, a GM Futurliner went up for grabs and Richard once again delivered more unreported heritage and lore on this iconic American Original designed by HJE.
 (For decades, General Motors hadn’t come close to telling the full story — about the artistic provenance of Harley Earl — relating to some of the company’s most historically important vehicles.)
 The combined total of the Bonneville Special and Futurliner was a whopping $6.8 million dollars; then add the selling price of the Oldsmobile F-88 from a year earlier and the figure exceeds $10 million dollars!
 A Jalopnik article titled, GM's Futurliner Brings in Record-setting $4.5 Million at Barrett-Jackson provided this spot on viewpoint:

 "The 1950 GM Futurliner just set three records with a $4.5 million sale.
 It set records for biggest sale at Barrett-Jackson, biggest sale for a GM vehicle at auction, and biggest sale for an American-made car at auction.
 Plus, biggest sale for a damn bus."